-Judge denies bond for driver accused in hit-and-run that injured 9-year-old
+Driver says he was being carjacked when he crashed into 9-year-old in front yard

-DEKALB COUNTY, Ga. - The driver accused in a hit-and-run that injured a 9-year-old girl playing in her front yard appeared in court Wednesday, a day after he turned himself into police.
+DEKALB COUNTY, Ga. - The driver accused in a hit-and-run says a carjacker caused him to lose control and crash into a 9-year-old playing in her front yard.

-Channel 2's Lauren Pozen was in the courtroom as a judge denied bond for 28-year-old Gabriel Fordham.
+Channel 2's Lauren Pozen was in the courtroom as Gabriel Fordham appeared before a judge the day after he turned himself into police.
+The judge denied the 28-year-old's request for bond Wednesday.

+Channel 2 Action News was there Tuesday night as Fordham surrendered to the DeKalb County Sheriff's Office.

 Fordham is accused of driving a car across a front lawn and crashing into 9-year-old Laderihanna Holmes.
 She was left with a fractured skull, a broken pelvic bone and other serious injuries.

-Fordham's attorneys claim the crash only happened because Fordham was fighting off a carjacker.
+Fordham's attorneys Ryan Williams and Gerald Griggs claim the crash only happened because Fordham was fighting off the carjacker.

-DeKalb police and the driver's attorneys held seperate news conference after the hearing.
-We'll have the latest responses from both on Channel 2 Action News starting at 4 p.m.

-I’m in court waiting for Gabriel Fordham to go before a judge.
-Slight delay bc defense wants to show judge video they say will b crucial in determining bond for their client accused of a hit and run of a little girl. pic.twitter.com/2fGVyFDq5C— Lauren Pozen WSB (@LaurenPozenWSB) April 3, 2019
+Griggs is confident that all the charges against Fordham will be dropped.

+"We are going to interview all of the witnesses who were present, all those indivduals that was in the footage that live in the house around there to see what actually happened.
+We are going to have to do the police's job," Griggs told Pozen.

 TRENDING STORIES